 River Opak runs behind the temple & some records say that the course of the river was altered to construct the temple.

-Temple was probably abandoned in early 10th CE when Mount Merapi erupted and the court was moved out of this region.
+Temple was probably abandoned in the early 10th CE when Mount Merapi erupted and the court was moved out of this region.
 It again suffered during the 16th CE and 2006 earthquakes, which may be responsible for all the fallen temples that we see there.
-However, during the recent volcanic eruption of Nov 2010, the temple remained safe due to the direction of eruption.
+However, during the recent volcanic eruption of Nov 2010, the temple remained safe due to the direction of the eruption.

 This temple is also known as Candi Prambanan.
 Candi in Javanese means temple.

-Famous Roro Jonggrang legend of Prambanan Temple
+Famous Roro Jonggrang Legend of Prambanan Temple

-Rara or Roro is how the unmarried noblewomen are addressed in Java.
-The legend goes back to a war between neighboring Pengging and Boko kingdoms, the prince of Pengging killed the king of Boko.
+Rara or Roro is how unmarried noblewomen are addressed in Java.
+The legend goes back to a war between the neighboring Pengging and Boko kingdoms, the prince of Pengging killed the king of Boko.
 The prince, however, is mesmerized by the beauty of the grieving princess and proposes marriage.
-After few rounds of rejection and persuasion, the princess agrees on two conditions.
+After a few rounds of rejection and persuasion, the princess agrees on two conditions.
 The first condition was to build a well and the second was to build 1000 temples in one night.
 Prince agrees.
 Yes, a lovestruck man can agree to anything.

 It is believed that she stays in stone form as the virgin goddess – in a way completing the last temple herself.